Food is Medicine Community Action Plan

 Why focus on communities?

-Community-based organizations (CBOs) and community leaders have been responsible for implementing FIM interventions for decades.
-As far back as the 1980s, CBOs across the US led the way in implementing the home delivery of meals and groceries to people living with HIV/AIDS.
-CBOs soon began to provide food services to people living with cancer, heart disease, and other conditions.
-CBOs–particularly including faith-based organizations–have also taken on much of the challenge of distributing food to people experiencing food insecurity.
-Local and regional food banks, medically tailored meal providers, and community-engaged health care champions have been vital partners in groundbreaking FIM research showing FIM’s potential to support improved health and food security outcomes among people living with a wide range of health conditions.
+Community-based organizations (CBOs) and community leaders have been responsible for implementing Food is Medicine interventions for decades.
+As far back as the 1980s, community-based organizations across the US led the way in implementing the home delivery of meals and groceries to people living with HIV/AIDS. community-based organizations soon began to provide food services to people living with cancer, heart disease, and other conditions. community-based organizations–particularly including faith-based organizations–have also taken on much of the challenge of distributing food to people experiencing food insecurity.
+Local and regional food banks, medically tailored meal providers, and community-engaged health care champions have been vital partners in groundbreaking Food is Medicine research showing Food is Medicine's potential to support improved health and food security outcomes among people living with a wide range of health conditions.

-The success of community-engaged FIM initiatives can be attributed to CBOs’ and community leaders’ enduring presence, trust, and know-how.
-When CBOs’ and community leaders’ FIM initiatives succeed, it is often because these organizations and leaders have developed strong relationships with the people the health care systems serve.
-Successful community-engaged FIM initiatives often rely on leaders, staff, and volunteers from the communities served by the initiatives.
-These CBOs and community leaders have taken time to build formal and informal connections needed to serve as intermediaries among community members, health care systems, and food systems.
-To survive, CBOs and community leaders also evolved the ability to provide FIM services in environments where funding is inconsistent or comes from multiple sources that must be braided into a sustainable organizational budget.
+The success of community-engaged Food is Medicine initiatives can be attributed to community-based organizations’ and community leaders’ enduring presence, trust, and know-how.
+When community-based organizations’ and community leaders’ Food is Medicine initiatives succeed, it is often because these organizations and leaders have developed strong relationships with the people the health care systems serve.
+Successful community-engaged Food is Medicine initiatives often rely on leaders, staff, and volunteers from the communities served by the initiatives.
+These community-based organizations and community leaders have taken time to build formal and informal connections needed to serve as intermediaries among community members, health care systems, and food systems.
+To survive, community-based organizations and community leaders also evolved the ability to provide Food is Medicine services in environments where funding is inconsistent or comes from multiple sources that must be braided into a sustainable organizational budget.

 The most effective CBOs and community leaders consistently treat the communities they serve as more than a collection of consumers, health care patients, app users, or statistics.
 They understand that communities’ food preferences reflect culture, place, and shared memories.
-Effective CBOs and community leaders have invested the time necessary to understand the emotions and histories behind communities’ choice of foods for a 4th of July meal.
-Effective CBOs and community leaders embrace communities' lived experiences and understand that food is not only medicine.
+Effective community-based organizations and community leaders have invested the time necessary to understand the emotions and histories behind communities’ choice of foods for a 4th of July meal.
+Effective community-based organizations and community leaders embrace communities' lived experiences and understand that food is not only medicine.
 Communities do not gather at holidays to eat hypertension pills or inject GLP-1s.

-Increased intake of healthy foods is an essential component of most FIM interventions.
-However, simply making healthy foods available at no cost or reduced cost to FIM participants is not sufficient to achieve desired impact.
-Effective CBOs and community leaders use their knowledge, experience, and trust to engage communities as active ongoing participants in FIM initiatives.
-These CBOs need adequate reimbursement for the effort required to get nutritious, culturally relevant food to those who need and want it.
-Adequate reimbursement enables FIM growth and reach that is otherwise unattainable.
-The next section of this guide describes what we heard from CBOs, health care payors, and others about important opportunities and challenges confronting CBOs’ and community leaders’ reimbursement for FIM.
-The guide will conclude with a series of impactful stories from the FIM field demonstrating how CBOs and community leaders promote increased engagement, duration, and dosage necessary to support community members’ health journeys.
+Increased intake of healthy foods is an essential component of most Food is Medicine interventions.
+However, simply making healthy foods available at no cost or reduced cost to Food is Medicine participants is not sufficient to achieve desired impact.
+Effective community-based organizations and community leaders use their knowledge, experience, and trust to engage communities as active ongoing participants in Food is Medicine initiatives.
+These community-based organizations need adequate reimbursement for the effort required to get nutritious, culturally relevant food to those who need and want it.
+Adequate reimbursement enables Food is Medicine growth and reach that is otherwise unattainable.
+The next section of this guide describes what we heard from community-based organizations, health care payors, and others about important opportunities and challenges confronting community-based organizations’ and community leaders’ reimbursement for Food is Medicine.
+The guide will conclude with a series of impactful stories from the Food is Medicine field demonstrating how community-based organizations and community leaders promote increased engagement, duration, and dosage necessary to support community members’ health journeys.

-A series of one-on-one interviews was conducted with representatives from five CBOs and six health care payer organizations, with the overarching purpose of identifying challenges and opportunities for FIM collaborations between CBOs and health care.
+A series of one-on-one interviews was conducted with representatives from five community-based organizations and six health care payer organizations, with the overarching purpose of identifying challenges and opportunities for Food is Medicine collaborations between community-based organizations and health care.
 Semi-structured interview guides–one for each group–were co-developed by Food & Society at the Aspen Institute and the Center for Nutrition and Health Impact.
-For the purposes of these interviews, we defined CBOs as regional or local organizations that provide medically-tailored meals, provide medically-tailored groceries (which includes some food banks and charitable food system organizations), or administer a produce prescription program.
+For the purposes of these interviews, we defined community-based organizations as regional or local organizations that provide medically-tailored meals, provide medically-tailored groceries (which includes some food banks and charitable food system organizations), or administer a produce prescription program.

-Key topics explored with CBO representatives included characteristics of successful CBO-health care partnerships; types of involvement from payers that are most/least helpful in FIM work; challenges to working with payers; ideas for bridging gaps in CBO-health care partnerships; what CBOs would like to better understand about payers; what CBOs think health care organizations may misunderstand about them; and what makes CBOs appealing to payers.
-Key topics explored with health care payer organization representatives included the most important roles of CBOs in FIM work; how CBOs can best coordinate with payers and systems to engage in FIM initiatives; challenges to working with CBOs; what payers think CBOs may misunderstand about them; and how CBOs can make their case to work with payers.
-Both sets of interviews explored examples of successful CBO-health care FIM partnerships; systems-level supports needed to make CBOs more competitive in the FIM space.
+Key topics explored with community-based organization's representatives included characteristics of successful health care partnerships; types of involvement from payers that are most/least helpful in Food is Medicine work; challenges to working with payers; ideas for bridging gaps in community-based organization and health care partnerships; what CBOs would like to better understand about payers; what CBOs think health care organizations may misunderstand about them; and what makes CBOs appealing to payers.
+Key topics explored with health care payer organization representatives included the most important roles of CBOs in Food is Medicine work; how CBOs can best coordinate with payers and systems to engage in Food is Medicine initiatives; challenges to working with CBOs; what payers think CBOs may misunderstand about them; and how CBOs can make their case to work with payers.
+Both sets of interviews explored examples of successful CBO-health care Food is Medicine partnerships; systems-level supports needed to make CBOs more competitive in the Food is Medicine space.
 Below are key takeaways from the interviews, organized by the main topics discussed.

 - Partnerships that are a natural, rather than a forced fit